‘Teen Mom 2’ Star Leah Messer Shows Off Hot New Hair Color After Throwing Shade At Jenelle Evans In New Tweet

 “Actually, the laughing and middle finger emoji was for Jenelle and her crew.. they have to make their assumptions… it’s cool,” Leah later said on Twitter.

-Following Jenelle’s tweet, Leah clapped back tweeting, “She’s gotta pin her troubles on someone… why not it be me?
-Worry about what’s good for you and those babies Jenelle.
+Following Jenelle’s tweet, Leah clapped back tweeting, “She’s gotta pin her troubles on someone… why not it be me?”

+“Worry about what’s good for you and those babies Jenelle.
 Stop attacking people on social media.”

 The Inquisitr reported that Jenelle then fired back at Leah on Twitter saying, “Never knew stating facts on twitter was attacking people.”